zenmvvm/ZenMvvm/README.md

-### Pass INavigationService to the ViewModel's constructor
+### Perform Navigation

-Only required if your ViewModel needs to control page navigation:
+In order to Navigate, pass INavigationService to the ViewModel's constructor.
+This is only required if your ViewModel needs to control page navigation:

 ```c#
 using ZenMvvm;